• Skip to primary navigation

 Powder is smooth and has a lighter taste.
 Great for baking and hot cocoa.

-Both have unique characteristics that can enhance your cooking.
+Both have unique characteristics that can improve your cooking.

 Whether you like bold nibs or versatile powder, cacao will add a delicious chocolate flavor to your dishes.